hedrergudene/asr-sd-pipeline/README.md

 Autoregressive models such as [Whisper](https://openai.com/research/whisper) provide excepcional transcriptions when combined with some additional preprocessing features, that we have picked up from [this excellent repo](https://github.com/guillaumekln/faster-whisper), being the quality of the timestamps returned for each audio segment rather poor.
 In this direction, phoneme-based speech recognition tools like [wav2vec2](https://ai.facebook.com/blog/wav2vec-20-learning-the-structure-of-speech-from-raw-audio/) handle timestamps perfectly, as these are finetuned to recognise the smallest unit of speech distinguishing one word from another.

-A technique that makes both ends meet is [forced alignment](https://linguistics.berkeley.edu/plab/guestwiki/index.php?title=Forced_alignment#:~:text=Forced%20alignment%20refers%20to%20the,automatically%20generate%20phone%20level%20segmentation.); a good introduction to this topic can be found [here](https://pytorch.org/audio/stable/tutorials/forced_alignment_tutorial.html), and our implementation relies on [whisperX repo](https://github.com/m-bain/whisperX).
+A technique that makes both ends meet is [forced alignment](https://linguistics.berkeley.edu/plab/guestwiki/index.php?title=Forced_alignment#:~:text=Forced%20alignment%20refers%20to%20the,automatically%20generate%20phone%20level%20segmentation.); a good introduction to this topic can be found [here](https://pytorch.org/audio/stable/tutorials/forced_alignment_tutorial.html), and our implementation relies on [NeMo repo](https://nvidia.github.io/NeMo/blogs/2023/2023-08-nfa/).

 <img src="images/sphx_glr_forced_alignment_tutorial_005.png"  width="70%" height="70%" style="display: block; margin: 0 auto">